imagekit-developer/imagekit-vuejs/README.md

 ```
 In the above case, rotation will be performed first and resizing according to width and aspect ratio will be performed afterwards.

-#### Low Quality Image Placeholders (LQIP) for images
+#### Low-Quality Image Placeholders (LQIP) for images
-The SDK supports automatic support for LQIP for your images, if you set lqip to true in the image component. example:
+The SDK supports automatic support for LQIP for your images if you set lqip to true in the image component. example:

   ```js
   <IKImage publicKey="your_public_api_key" urlEndpoint="https://ik.imagekit.io/your_imagekit_id" v-bind:lqip="{active:true,threshold:20}"/>
   ```
-`active` tells the status for lqip, it can be either, `true` or `false`
+`active` tells the status for lqip.
+It can be either, `true` or `false`.
-`threshold` decided the quaility of placeholder image.
-It can be any numeric value, a low number means low quality, and high number means high quality.
+`threshold` decides the quality of the placeholder image.
+It can be any numeric value, a low number means low quality, and a high number means high quality.

 ##### How does the lqip work?
-The component tries to keep the it simple, it loads a lower quality image using the quality parameter to load a lower quality image, which is then replaced with the actual quality image later.
+The component tries to keep it simple.
+It loads a lower quality image using the quality parameter to load a lower quality image, which is then replaced with the actual quality image later.

 #### File Upload
 The SDK provides a simple Component to upload files to the ImageKit Media Library.
 It accepts `fileName` parameter as a prop.
 The file parameter is provided as an input from the user.

-Also make sure that you have specified `authenticationEndpoint` during SDK initialization.
+Also, make sure that you have specified `authenticationEndpoint` during SDK initialization.
 The SDK makes an HTTP GET request to this endpoint and expects a JSON response with three fields i.e. `signature`, `token` and `expire`.

 [Learn how to implement authenticationEndpoint](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) on your server.